 K.S.
 Barton writes historical fiction and fantasy stories of love and adventure set in the Viking age.
-The author of three novels, she explores themes of family, honor, and strength all within the backdrop of Norse society.
+The author of several novels, she explores themes of family, honor, and strength all within the backdrop of Norse society.
 When doing research on Norse mythology for a teaching project, she discovered the Norse sagas and decided that she wanted to write fiction about Vikings.
 She believes there is magic in storytelling and enjoys writing about family dynamics, explorations of love, bravery, betrayal, community, and the complex moral dilemmas that arise out of those issues.
 Of course, no story of Vikings would be complete without male warriors and fighting, so there is plenty of that in her books, too!

 She has an M.A. in Humanities with a focus on literature and history and has always loved to learn about history through stories.
 Under the name Kim Barton, she wrote Aikido: My Path of Self-Discovery.
 She resides in sunny Southern Arizona.

 I was recently on the Discovered Wordsmiths podcast as a panelist discussing story structures and frameworks!

 This is the response I get most often when I tell people I write about Vikings.

 I’ve always loved stories, writing, and history.
 Although it took a long time to figure out, combining the three seemed like the natural thing to do.

 How I ‘Discovered’ Vikings

 Years ago, I wrote a companion book for the Harry Potter series.
 I spent years researching and writing it, and one of the areas of research was mythology.
 The first bit of mythology I researched for the book was Greek, which I already had a background in.
 With a BA in English and an MA in Humanities, I received a firm foundation in Greek mythology.
 It would have been hard not to learn about Greek mythology and its hero stories.